How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Introduction

-where $\mathcal{J}$ is some matrix depending on the Jacobian of the operator at $x^*$ and $\Sigma_b$ denotes the asymptotic covariance of the noise $M_k$.
-To analyze the finite-time distributional behavior of SA, we consider the discretized version of the O-U process given by
+where $J^{(\alpha, \xi)}$ is some matrix depending on the Jacobian of the operator at $x^*$ and $\Sigma_b$ is the asymptotic covariance of $M_k$.
+To understand the finite-time behavior, we consider the SA inspired discretized version:

-We note the key difference in the noise term between Eq. \eqref{eq:z_k} and Eq. \eqref{eq:ULA}.
-Specifically, for ULA the noise is always standard Gaussian while the noise perturbing the SA \eqref{eq:SA_rec} can be arbitrary.
+where $J^{(\alpha, \xi)}_k$ represents $\mathcal{J}$ plus a step-size dependent correction term that goes to zero in the limit.
+We note that the key difference between Eq. \eqref{eq:z_k} and Eq. \eqref{eq:ULA} is the noise term which is always standard Gaussian for ULA while the noise perturbing the SA \eqref{eq:SA_rec} can be arbitrary.
 Due to this distinction, we christen this process ``Discrete O-U with Generalized noise'' or DOUG.
-Notably, DOUG framework is more general than ULA since it allows for non-symmetric matrices (recall that for ULA, $\mathcal{J}$ can only be symmetric as $\mathcal{J}z$ is the derivative of a function) in the drift which commonly appear in SA and the noise in DOUG can be non-Gaussian unlike in ULA.
+Furthermore, DOUG is more general than ULA since it allows for non-symmetric matrices in the drift which commonly appear in SA (recall that for ULA, $\mathcal{J}$ can only be symmetric since it Hessian of a function).
 Nevertheless, it is simultaneously more restrictive, as it assumes the drift term to be strictly linear.

-Therefore, a crucial intermediate step for understanding the finite-time distributional behavior of SA is studying DOUG. which may be of independent interest given its connection to sampling.
-We first study the convergence rate for the DOUG iterates to the Gaussian limit whose covariance matrix is identical to the asymptotic covariance $\Sigma$ of the rescaled SA.
-In particular, this covariance is given by the unique solution to the Lyapunov equation
+Therefore, a crucial intermediate step for understanding the finite-time distributional behavior of SA is studying DOUG which may be of independent interest given its connection to sampling.
+We first study the convergence rate for the DOUG iterates to the Gaussian limit whose covariance matrix is identical to the asymptotic covariance $\Sigma$ of the rescaled SA and is given by the unique solution to the Lyapunov equation